aivahealth/goalexa/readme.md

+hello, I bought amazon echo show for my son's room, I used your library to make skills for it and I made it simpler with more examples and tests and postman and docker, I will add the remaining missing tests, I learned a lot of good things from this project, I would like to help you too and thank you for the project.

 ## Overview
 Develop a very simple and very fast alexa application with this go application Go library to easily handle Alexa custom skill requests, conforming to the official Alexa Skill Kit JSON reference.